 Depending on which information source is cited, confusion exists about whether a “legal assistant” is more of a paralegal or functions more like a legal secretary.

 But whatever your job title and role, you’ll need an outstanding cover letter to accompany your resume, and this guide will tell you everything you need to know about writing one.
-This cover letter writing guide, along with a legal assistant cover letter example, will discuss:
+This cover letter writing guide, along with a legal assistant cover letter example, will discuss the following:

-- How to structure your legal assistant cover letter and what each part should contain
+- The approach to take when writing your legal assistant cover letter

-- How to format and design your cover letter
+- Mistakes to avoid when writing your cover letter

 What is the purpose of a cover letter?